GrowthModifiers.yml

 - SPARSE_JUNGLE

 In this configuration example, the growth parameters for melons are defined based on the biomes in which they are grown.
-The configuration specifies two biome groups, DesertBiomes and ForestBiomes, and also includes specific rules for the PLAINS and SWAMP biomes.
-Together, these define where melons can grow and what growth behavior to expect.
+The configuration specifies two biome groups, `DesertBiomes` and `ForestBiomes`, and also includes specific rules for the `PLAINS` and `SWAMP` biomes. \

 MELON: